Park Overview

 Saturday, 8/12/2023, 8:30 pm – 11:00 pm

 Manzanita Lake Campground Road.
 Meet at the end of the campground loops (Loop D).
 Plan to walk from a parking area near the viewing spot.
 Park at either the Loomis Plaza parking area (about a1-mile walk).
-Or at the Camper Store Parking area (about a half-mile walk) to the viewing location.
+Or at the Camper Store Parking area (about a half-mile walk) from the viewing location.

 Saturday, 9/9/2023, 8:30 pm- 11:00 pm